Jungle Cruise (film): Plot

-Meanwhile, Joachim has located the conquistadors petrified inside a cave.
-He makes Aguirre agree to find the arrowhead for him in exchange for flowers.
-Joachim diverts the river to free them as Aguirre and his conquistadors are reanimated while fused with rainforest elements.
-The conquistadors track down and attack the tribe where Frank is stabbed through the heart by Aguirre.
-Lily flees with the artifact, but vines pull the conquistadors away when they unknowingly lose sight of the river while pursuing her.
+Meanwhile, Joachim locates the conquistadors petrified inside a cave and partially revives them with Amazon water.
+Aguirre agrees to bring Joachim the arrowhead in exchange for lifting the curse when he finds the flowers.
+Joachim diverts river water to flood the cave which reanimates Aguirre and his conquistadors and infuses them with rainforest elements.
+The conquistadors attack the tribe and Aguirre stabs Frank through the heart.
+Lily flees with the arrowhead, chased by conquistadors, but the jungle vines pull them back to the river before they can catch her.

-To the Houghtons' amazement, Frank reappears alive.
-He reveals he is one of the cursed conquistadors, who once wanted to help find the Tears to save Aguirre's paralyzed daughter.
-However, he sided with the tribe against Aguirre's brutality.
-After years of endless fighting, he trapped his vengeful comrades away from the river's view, petrifying them.
-Failing to find the Tree, Frank became a tour guide and built a village.

-Lily and Frank continue to La Luna Rota Waterfall and uncover a submerged temple.
-Meanwhile, Joachim has captured MacGregor and forces him to reveal Lily's location.
-Frank, the Houghtons, the Germans, and the conquistadors all converge at the Tree when La Luna Rota's water is partially drained.
+To the Houghtons' amazement, an alive Frank soon reappears and reveals he is also a cursed conquistador.
+He helped search for the Tree to save Aguirre's daughter but sided with the tribe against Aguirre's brutality.
+After years of endless fighting, Frank trapped his vengeful comrades in the cave away from the river, petrifying them.
+Failing to find the Tree, Frank remained tied to the river, becoming a tour guide and building a village.
+Lily and Frank travel to La Luna Rota and discover a submerged temple containing the Tree.
+Meanwhile, Joachim has captured McGregor and forces him to reveal Lily's location.
+Frank, the Houghtons, the Germans, and the conquistadors all converge at the Tree.

-Discovering the arrowhead is a locket with a red gem inside, Lily places the two pieces into carvings in the bark and the Tree briefly blooms under the blood moon.
+Discovering the arrowhead is a locket containing a red gem, Lily inserts the two pieces into carvings in the bark; the Tree briefly blooms under the blood moon.
 As a fight ensues, Lily recovers one flower.
-The German soldiers drown, Joachim is crushed by a falling rock, and Frank crashes his boat to block the river, petrifying himself and the rest of the conquistadors to save Lily.
-Realizing her true feelings for Frank, Lily sacrifices the flower to lift Frank's curse and restore his mortality, and he decides to leave the Amazon to be with her.
+The German soldiers drown, Joachim is crushed by a falling rock, and Frank crashes his boat into the temple to block the river, petrifying himself and the rest of the conquistadors to save Lily.
+Realizing her true feelings for Frank, Lily sacrifices the flower to lift the curse and restore his mortality.
 The moon's last beam blooms a single flower, which Lily takes for research.
-Returning to the port, Frank sells his business to Nilo.
+Returning to the village port, Frank sells his business and leaves the Amazon to be with Lily.

-Upon their successful return to Britain, Lily becomes a full professor at the University of Cambridge.
-MacGregor rejects an invitation to membership from the Royal Society.
-Lily and Frank then explore London together as Lily teaches Frank how to drive a car.
+Returning to Britain, Lily becomes a full professor at the University of Cambridge and sends McGregor on her behalf to reject an invitation to join the Royal Society.
+Lily and Frank then explore London together as she teaches him how to drive a car.